zuozhenggh/learning-library/data-management-library/mysql/mysqlse-bootcamp/mysql-enterprise/install-ee/install-ee.md

 * An Oracle account
 * All previous labs successfully completed

-    **Use ServerB for this lab - we call this instance mysql-advanced**
+    **Use ServerB for this lab**
+    - we call this instance mysql-advanced
     - This is the most used instance in the labs
     - In the last labs we use it as source for replication and primary node for InnoDB Cluster HA